GabrielPrzybysz/gabeblog/_posts/2022-04-14-battletodebug.markdown

 ## *Tunnels*

 "In 2018, Cloudflare introduced Argo Tunnel, a  **private, secure connection**  between your origin and Cloudflare.
-Traditionally, from the moment an Internet property is deployed, developers spend an exhaustive amount of time and energy locking it down through access control lists, rotating ip addresses, or clunky solutions like GRE tunnels.
+Traditionally, from the moment an Internet property is deployed, developers spend an exhaustive amount of time and energy locking it down through access control lists, rotating ip addresses, or clunky solutions like GRE tunnels."

-We built Tunnel to help alleviate that burden.
+"We built Tunnel to help alleviate that burden."

-With Tunnel, users can create a private link from their origin server directly to Cloudflare without a publicly routable IP address.
+"With Tunnel, users can create a private link from their origin server directly to Cloudflare without a publicly routable IP address.
 Instead, this private connection is established by running a lightweight daemon, cloudflared, on your origin, which creates a secure, outbound-only connection.
 This means that only traffic that routes through Cloudflare can reach your origin."

 https://blog.cloudflare.com/tunnel-for-everyone/